rankutah/blog/sites/rank-utah/content/_index.md

 {{< faqs >}}
 ### What is your experience?
-I built my first professional website for a small business in 2023, leveraging my Master's degree in Software Development.
-My professional experience also includes roles in cybersecurity at industry leaders like Arctic Wolf and Okta.
-You can learn more about my detailed background on my <a href="https://www.linkedin.com/in/benjamin-awerkamp/details/experience/" target="_blank" rel="noopener">LinkedIn profile</a> or on the <a href="/about">About page</a>.
+First professional projects launched in 2023, backed by a Master’s in Software Development and experience at industry leaders like Arctic Wolf and Okta.
+Learn more on <a href="https://www.linkedin.com/in/benjamin-awerkamp/details/experience/" target="_blank" rel="noopener">LinkedIn</a> or the <a href="/about">About page</a>.

 ### What is your web design process?
 You can learn all about my process for designing and building a custom website for your small business on the [Website Design](/services/website-design) page.

 ### How do you compare to other website design companies?
-As a local website design & SEO company, we offer direct communication and responsive support without big‑agency overhead.
+Direct communication and responsive support without big‑agency overhead.
 No long‑term contracts, hidden fees, or strict limits on edits.

 ### Which locations do you serve?
-I provide web design services to clients all across the United States.
+Web design services are available to clients across the United States.

 {{< /faqs >}}